Drizzle-Technologies/inteng33/README.md

 chooses a device ID and the graph is rendered.
 The data table displays information of all devices.
 If an occupancy gets close to max_occupancy, the table may be painted yellow or red, 90% and 100%< of the max occupancy respectively.

+## Contributors

+The authors of this code are Diogo Monteiro do Amaral, Giovana Dovich Costa, João Pedro Fileti Barreto, Maria Eduarda Dall’Orto, and Thiago Mendes Curto.
+At the time of publishment, the authors were undergraduate students at the Universidade de São Paulo, Escola Politécnica.

+The authors' professors of the 'Indroduction to Electrical Engineering' course were at the time Prof. Eduardo Lorenzetti Pellini and Prof. Renato Machado Monaro.

+## Contact

+Feel welcomed to send an email to joao.fb@usp.br if you want further information about the code or just to have a chat!